Blue Marble

 4. Help employees reduce their carbon footprint

-By offering a Cycle to Work Scheme and by providing showers, your business could encourage employees to lower the carbon footprint of their journeys to and from work.
+You can instil a sustainability culture by offering a Cycle to Work Scheme and providing showers.
+Your business can therefore encourage employees to lower the carbon footprint of their journeys to and from work.

 5. Adopt alternatives to air-freight shipping